Environmental Studies Courses

 Meets at the PEAS Farm, 3010 Duncan Drive, Missoula

-Open to graduate and upper division undergraduate students, offering a practical experience teaching Missoula's school-age youth in a hands-on environment.
-Students will lead two field trips each week for five weeks with school groups visiting the PEAS Farm, teaching fun-filled educational activities focused on the social, scientific, and nutritional components of sustainable agriculture and the food system.
-Class will meet each Friday morning at PEAS to practice lessons, share teaching experiences, and discuss related readings.
+Open to all UM students, offering a practical experience teaching Missoula's school-age youth in a hands-on environment.
+Students will lead two field trips each week for 5 to 6 weeks with school groups visiting the PEAS Farm, teaching fun-filled educational activities focused on the social, scientific, and nutritional components of sustainable agriculture and the food system.
+Class will meet each Friday morning at the UM campus or the PEAS farm to practice lessons, share teaching experiences, and discuss related readings.
 Prior experience as a PEAS Farm intern is helpful.

 ENST 494.02/594.02 UMFLAT Sustainability - Open to UMFLAT residents only